jmicrobe/BI331-taxonomy/ANALYSIS.md

 java -Xmx1g -jar /path/to/classifier.jar -o BF_classified.txt -h BF_hier.txt BF_samples.fasta
 ```

-We also want to use RDP's *libcompare* tool in order compare to test for significant differences between our two samples.
-The following command will create the file "libcompare.txt" that we can use for this analysis:
+We also want to use RDP's libcompare tool in order compare to test for significant differences between our two samples.
+The following command will create the file "libcompare.txt" that we can use for this analysis.
+(Again, note that you will need to enter the correct path to your classifier.)
 ```
 java -Xmx1g -jar /path/to/classifier.jar libcompare -q1 BF_samples.fasta -q2 EU_samples.fasta -o libcompare.txt
 ```

 ## 3. Statistical anlyses in RStudio
-In steps 1 and 2 we utilized the programming language Bash to clone the class repository, preview our files, and run commands for the RDP Tools program.
-If you'd like to learn more about Bash there is a great tutorial [**here**](http://swcarpentry.github.io/shell-novice/) provided by [Software Carpentry](http://software-carpentry.org/) that is geared towards scientists.
+In steps 1 and 2 we utilized the programming language bash to clone the class repository, preview our files, and run commands for the RDP Tools program.
+If you'd like to learn more about bash there is a great tutorial [**here**](http://swcarpentry.github.io/shell-novice/) provided by [Software Carpentry](http://software-carpentry.org/) that is geared towards scientists.
+More helpful links can be found on the [LINKS.md](https://github.com/jmicrobe/BI331-taxonomy/blob/master/LINKS.md) page of this repository.

 At this point we'll use a different language called R, which was developed for statistical computing and graphics.
 Many of these things can (and used to) be performed in Excel but R provides a more robust approach, and the program RStudio provides a relatively easy to use graphical interface.

-Also most of the code needed to analyze your files has been provided.
+For the rest of this tutorial you'll want to open the file rscript.R in RStudio on your computer.
+The code is provided for you, with comments explaining each step.
+During class we'll go over some basics of R and RStudio, and how to run the analysis script provided.

+After you've run your analyses and generated your figures have a look at [ASSIGNMENT.md](https://github.com/jmicrobe/BI331-taxonomy/blob/master/ASSIGNMENT.md) for guidance on interpreting your results, and suggestions for how you might modify the R script to extend your understanding.